myarotskaya/architecture-center/docs/data/scenarios/real-time-processing.md

 ### Analytical data store

 - **SQL Data Warehouse**, **HBase**, **Spark**, or **Hive**.
-Processed real-time data can be stored in a relational database such Azure SQL Data Warehouse, a NoSQL store such as HBase, or as files in distributed storage over which Spark, or Hive tables can be defined and queried.
+Processed real-time data can be stored in a relational database such Azure SQL Data Warehouse, a NoSQL store such as HBase, or as files in distributed storage over which Spark or Hive tables can be defined and queried.

 For more information, see [Analytical data stores](../technology-choices/analytical-data-stores.md).